cjnosal/manifer/README.md

 - compose:     interpolate for all snippets defined in a set of scenarios

 # getting started
-1) generate a library from your collection of opsfiles `manifer import -r -p ./ops-dir -o ./new-lib.yml`
+1a) generate a library from your collection of opsfiles `manifer import -r -p ./ops-dir -o ./new-lib.yml` or
+1b) generate a library from your yaml file
+`manifer generate -t ./template.yml -o ./new-lib.yml -d ./opsdir`
 2) view the generated scenarios
 `manifer list -l new-lib.yml`
 3) add scenarios for your common use cases, which can define variables or invoke other scenarios